MaverickTse/jekyll-now/_posts/2017-10-06-education.md

   Another extreme is bullies.
 While it is best for people to settle issue themselve, school bullies is a different thing.
 They are N vs 1 entity and the victim is helpless.
 Over-protection (for bullies) and PTA (improper) intervention is a factor that aggreviate the situation.

 ## Summary
 Modern education sucks!
-And sucks more when Money involved.
+And sucks more when Capitalist involved.